YousefED/typescript-json-schema/README.md

 This same syntax can be used for `contains` and `additionalProperties`.

+To completely override types aliased from third-party libraries use `@override`.

 ### `integer` type alias

 If you create a type alias `integer` for `number` it will be mapped to the `integer` type in the generated JSON schema.